Professor Paulette Thabault (Director);

 This survey course introduces the profession of nursing and offers insight into career options, roles and opportunities open to the baccalaureate nurse.
 This course encourages the student to think broadly about nursing while it provides an introduction to the foundations of the profession.
 Nursing major only.

 This course focuses on the use of basic concepts from nursing, nutrition, integrative therapies and biophysical sciences, as well as Healthy People 2020 to explore the determinates of health, wellness, and illness of individuals.
 Environmental, and sociocultural economic and lifestyle factors that influence health will be discussed.
-Students complete a health promotion project for one individual in the community.
+This course provides the beginning foundation for an understanding of the relationship of nutrition to physiological and pathophysiological functions.
 Evaluation of health information as relevant and reliable will be incorporated as a foundation for health promotion.
 Prerequisite: NR 104, BI 215, PY 211, EN 101, History Elective, Nursing Majors only.

 NR 206 Health Assessment Across the Lifespan 3 Cr.